sarim2000/guardian-platform/README.md

 # Guardian Platform

-## Overview
+A comprehensive infrastructure and service discovery platform that provides centralized visibility into your organization's services and cloud resources.

-Guardian Platform provides centralized visibility into an organization's services and cloud resources.
-The platform enables teams to:
+## Core Features

 - **Service Discovery**: Automatically catalog services through owner-defined YAML manifests
 - **Documentation Chat**: AI-powered conversations with service documentation using LlamaIndex